Luke Harding: Donald Trump and Russia

 In 2020, Luke Harding published the book Shadow State, covering Russian covert operations, from the poisoning of Sergei Skripal by the GRU, to digital influence operations.
 Harding describes how, in his view, Trump has made the United States “uniquely vulnerable” to the disinformation techniques employed by the Kremlin.
 According to David Bond, Harding's Shadow State also "raises fresh questions about the way the UK government has handled claims of Kremlin interference in Britain’s democratic processes."

-In July 2021, Harding, Julian Borger, and Dan Sabbagh announced that The Guardian had received a document allegedly leaked from the Kremlin.
+In July 2021, Harding, Julian Borger, and Dan Sabbagh announced that The Guardian had received a tranche of secret Russian documents, now known as the "Kremlin papers", allegedly leaked from the Kremlin.
 The document, said to have been produced on January 22, 2016, appears to authorize Putin's plan for Russian interference in the 2016 US election on behalf of "mentally unstable" Donald Trump.
 The document apparently confirms the existence of kompromat on Trump and matches some incidental details already known about Russian interference.
 According to Andrei Soldatov, the leaked material is "consistent with the procedures of the security services and the security council".
 Philip Bump of the Washington Post was skeptical of the document's veracity because it was "convenient for generating enthusiasm", contains predictions of destabilization that would have been difficult to make in advance, and because the 2016 document contains discussion of "how Russia might insert 'media viruses' into American public life" when these efforts had in fact been underway since at least 2014.
 Experts on Russian disinformation and propaganda encouraged caution.